Credit: $7,020 for 6 credits ($1,130 per credit). Academic records are maintained and transcripts are available for credit students.

 Noncredit: $4,340.
-Please note that permanent academic records are not kept for noncredit students; transcripts are not available.
+Please note that permanent academic records are not kept and transcripts are not available for noncredit students.

 Full payment of tuition and fees is required at the time of registration.
 Housing charges are separate; go to the Housing page for information and application.
 There is a nonrefundable registration fee of $80 for credit students and $7 for noncredit students.

 If you are matriculated in an undergraduate degree program at The New School, contact Student Financial Services to see if you are eligible for financial aid for the Summer Writers Colony.
 If you are visiting from another college or university, contact the financial aid office of your home institution.
-Students also may be able to obtain funding from the Association of Writers and Writing Programs.
+You may also be able to obtain funding from the Association of Writers and Writing Programs.

 If you need advisement or help with registration, contact the School of Writing at firstname.lastname@example.org or 212.229.5611.